cactuzhead/Advanced-Progress-Bars/index.md

 ![Stacked Bars](/docs/assets/Obsidian Advanced Progress Bars - Settings - Stacked Bars.png)

-> Note: The code block example on the settings page will only include one progress bar.
+> [!Note] The code block example on the settings page will only include one progress bar.
 You will need to manually add any additional progress bars once pasted into Obsidian.

 ## Light & Dark Settings
 ![Light and Dark](/docs/assets/Obsidian Advanced Progress Bars - Settings - Light and Dark.png)